checkedc/checkedc-clang/clang/tools/3c/utils/port_tools/README.md

-This folder contains code that runs checked-c-convert on all the source files of a project.
+This folder contains code that runs 3c on all the source files of a project.